karlheinzkurt/cash-machine/README.md

 popd
 ```

-Deploy function to local cluster.
+Deploy function to local cluster, while 192.168.23.10 is the IPv4 of my local cluster and
+should be changed properly.
 ```
 export OPENFAAS_URL=http://192.168.23.10:31112
 faas-cli deploy -f cash-machine.yml